AustinKelsay/jscraft-4-kids/README.md

 ```

 ### Adding More Objects
-Find the `createInitialObjects()` function in script.js and add more objects:
+Import the object creation functions from their modules and use them:
 ```javascript
 // Add a new tree at position (x: 50, z: 50) createTree(50, 50);